Benign Prostatic Hyperplasia

 - Does not appear to be a good long-term option

 Some herbal products have been studied as possible BPH treatments.
+Check with your doctor before using any supplements or alternative treatments.
 Herbs that may have some benefit include:

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.